-What Is The Pleasure Gap, And What Can You Do To Close It
+What the Pleasure Gap Is, and What Can You Do to Close It

-While we successfully managed to improve the quantity of sex, we didn’t pay too much attention to its quality.
-The orgasm gap means women in heterosexual relationships, on average, have less satisfying sex than men.
-It is time to do something against this.
+While we made strides in increasing the quantity of sex, we didn’t pay too much attention to its quality.
+The orgasm gap highlights the disparity in satisfaction between women and men in heterosexual relationships.
+It is time to do something about this.

 Share

 Have you ever experienced boredom during sex?
-Many of my friends and I did.
-We confess.
-There have been times when we found ourselves lying in bed with our partners with little or no excitement or pleasure.
+Many of my friends and I confess as much.
+There have been times when we found ourselves lying in bed with our partners experiencing little to no excitement or pleasure.

-All of us did it for various reasons.
-Some didn’t want to terminate the pleasure of the man, while others didn’t want to offend their partner for the horrible performance.
-Sometimes, the sex was simply not “bad enough” to stop it.
+We each did it for various reasons.
+Some didn’t want to interrupt the pleasure of the penetrating partner.
+Others didn’t want to offend their partner for the horrible performance.
+Sometimes, the sex was simply not “bad enough” to warrant stopping it.

-While the last one is a pretty horrible expectation from lovemaking, none of these reasons justify women having sex when they don’t enjoy it.
-Sex is not a sort of duty or ego-boosting of the other party.
-It should be about fun, excitement, and mutual pleasure during the whole intercourse.
+While the last reason sets a concerning expectation for lovemaking, none of them justify women having sex when they don’t enjoy it.
+Sex is not a sort of duty or a means of boosting the other party’s ego.
+The whole experience should be about fun, excitement and mutual pleasure.

-As I was researching the topic, I realized, my friends and I are not alone.
-Many womens’ sexual experiences are far from satisfying.
-In fact, we are five times more likely than men to experience pain during intercourse and nearly 50% of women regularly fake the big O. Men have 20% to 50% more orgasms than women in a heterosexual relationship.
-That is the orgasm gap.
+As I researched the topic, I realised, my friends and I are not alone.
+Many AFAB people’s sexual experiences are far from satisfying.
+We are five times more likely than AMAB people to experience pain during intercourse and nearly 50% of AFAB people regularly fake the big O. In heterosexual relationships, AMAB people have 20% to 50% more orgasms than AFAB people—that is the orgasm gap.

-Slowly but steadily, we got to the point where this pleasure gap is bigger than the gender pay gap.
+Slowly but surely, we’ve reached the point where the pleasure gap is bigger than the pay gap.

-So what can we do against it?
-Or better said, what can you do about it?
+So what can we do about it?
+Or rather, what can you do about it?

 Here are some tips to close the orgasm gap and have more exciting, pleasurable sex:

-While many of us have already faked an orgasm, it is definitely not the way to close the pleasure gap.
-I used to be faking my moaning because I thought it should always be part of sex.
-Yet, how can my partner know what is exciting for me if I give him fake guidance?
+While many of us have already faked an orgasm, this definitely won’t close the pleasure gap.
+I used to fake my moans, thinking they should always be part of sex.
+But how can my partner know what excites me if I give him fake guidance?
 How can our partners learn about our needs if we fake them?
-It’s like we’re guiding men in the wrong direction and expecting them to find the right way in the end.
+We’re guiding them in the wrong direction and expecting them to find the right way.

-I don’t know about you, but I used to continue sex when it didn’t feel pleasurable anymore.
-I didn’t want to speak up because I didn’t want to interrupt my partners’ pleasure, you know.
-Today I believe this behavior is not quite fair.
-Think about it the other way around.
-Would you still enjoy sex if you were aware your partner doesn’t?
-Still, especially women remain quiet even if they don’t find the other person’s movements pleasurable.
+I don’t know about you, but there were times when I continued with sex even when it didn’t feel pleasurable anymore.
+I didn’t want to speak up because I didn’t want to interrupt my partner’s pleasure, you know.
+Today I believe this behaviour is not quite fair.
+Think about it the other way around: Would you still enjoy sex if you were aware your partner doesn’t?
+Still, especially women remain silent even when they find their partner’s movements less than pleasurable.

-You shouldn’t feel ashamed because you don’t enjoy something your partner is doing.
+You shouldn’t feel ashamed for not enjoying something your partner is doing.
 Sex is not for serving the other person’s needs.
-It’s not for one-sided satisfaction nor ego-boosting.
-Instead, it’s an exciting experience that feels amazing for all parties involved.
+It’s not for one-sided satisfaction or ego-boosting.
+Instead, it’s an exciting experience for all parties involved.
+If one participant isn’t enjoying the act, it’s better to stop.

-“Sex takes the consent of two if one person is lying there not doing anything cause they are not ready or not in the mood or simply don’t want to yet the other is having sex with their body, it’s not love..." – Rupi Kaur
+“Sex takes the consent of two.
+If one person is lying there not doing anything because they are not ready or not in the mood or simply don’t want to yet the other is having sex with their body, it’s not love…” – Rupi Kaur

-Hint: Maybe sometimes you don’t even have to speak it out: your moaning and body language will help if it’s authentic.
-Let your body speak.
+Hint: Sometimes you don’t have to speak it out—let your body speak.
+Your moaning and body language will help if it’s authentic.

 4. Don't underestimate the clit

-Yet, we sometimes underestimate the role of the clit.
-In heterosexual relationships, we tend to think penetration is the king, the ultimate sex act.
+Despite these findings, we sometimes underestimate the role of the clit.
+In heterosexual relationships, we tend to think penetration is king, the ultimate sex act.

 Most women believe otherwise, though.
-A soft touch on the clit can feel like Heaven was brought down to Earth, and I don’t know about you, but it makes me beg for more.
+A gentle touch on the clit can feel like Heaven was brought down to Earth.
+I don’t know about you, but it makes me beg for more.

 5. Experiment

 What can be more exciting than trying out different stuff and embracing our fantasies together?
-Seek and enjoy whatever turns you on.
-Until it doesn’t involve harming yourself or others, there is nothing to be ashamed of.
+Feel free to seek and enjoy whatever turns you on, as long as it doesn’t involve harm to yourself or others.
+There’s nothing to be ashamed of.

-A new position, a massage, conquering the kitchen floor, a soft-core BDSM session, role-play, or anything exciting to you can bring you closer to the big O.
+Whether it’s trying out a new position, engaging in a sensual massage, conquering the kitchen floor, indulging in a soft-core BDSM session, or engaging in role-play, finding what excites you can bring you closer to the big O.

 6. Masturbate.

-The best way to implement all the tips mentioned above is to become conscious of your own needs.
-If you’re not aware of your pleasure points, how can you teach and communicate them to anybody?
+The best way to implement all the abovementioned tips is to become conscious of your needs.
+If you’re unaware of your pleasure points, how can you teach and communicate them to anybody else?

-Masturbating is the easiest way to get to know your body.
-Take your time to discover your sweet spots, and enjoy the process.
+Masturbation is the easiest way to get to know your body.
+Take your time to discover your sweet spots and enjoy the process.

-At the end of the day, you’re your longest lover.
+At the end of the day, your love for yourself is the longest love you’ll ever know.

-If you’d like to get to know yourself better right now, check out our latest videos.
-I’m sure you’ll learn a great deal about your body while enjoying a sweet solo performance.
+If you’d like to know yourself better, check out our latest videos.
+You’ll learn much about your body while enjoying a sweet solo performance.

 Be inspired by Our Films